 Availability Location Mode Semester 2 UWA (Perth) Face to face Predominantly face-to-face.
 On campus attendance required to complete this unit.
 May have accompanying resources online.
 Semester 2 UWA (Perth) Online timetabled 100% Online Unit.
 NO campus face-to-face attendance is required to complete this unit.
 All study requirements are online only.
 Unit includes some synchronous components, with a requirement for students to participate online at specific times.

 - This unit introduces students to the theoretical and conceptual frameworks from economics and other disciplines that enable them to critically analyse the functioning of a health system.
 Special features of healthcare markets that make them different from other markets are examined, and the role of economic incentives, competition and regulation in the operations of a health system are explored.
 Methods and techniques for evaluating the cost-effectiveness of healthcare programs are discussed, with emphasis on their integration into resource allocation and decision making.
 Current policy issues and proposals for healthcare reform in developed and developing countries are reviewed.

-- Typically this unit is assessed in the following ways: (1) tutorial assessment and an in-class quiz; (2) a major assignment; and (3) a final examination.
+- Indicative assessments in this unit are as follows: (1) tutorial assessment and an in-class quiz; (2) a major assignment; and (3) a final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - NOTE CAREFULLY.
 This unit is shared across a number of different courses, and is available face-to-face at Crawley, and online at Crawley.
 Please take care when enrolling to choose both the correct mode and the correct location.
 Things will work more smoothly if you are co-located with your exam paper.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.